awsdocs/aws-doc-sdk-examples/javav2/example_code/elasticbeanstalk/Readme.md

 - [Describing an AWS Elastic Beanstalk environment](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javav2/example_code/dynelasticbeanstalkamodb/src/main/java/com/aws/example/DescribeEnvironment.java) (DescribeEnvironment command)

-## Running the AWS Elastic Beanstalk Kotlin files
+## Running the AWS Elastic Beanstalk Java files

 Some of these examples perform *destructive* operations on AWS resources, such as deleting an AWS Elastic Beanstalk application. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 We recommend creating separate test-only resources when experimenting with these examples.